BinghamtonRover/Firmware-Template/README.md

-# Teensy Demo Arduino Sketch
+# Firmware Integration Sketch

-This repository is a demo for how to integrate Protobuf, CAN, and extra code in your Arduino project.
-The rest of this document will specify the structure and reasoning exactly, and this repository can serve as a demonstration of following these instructions.
+This example is a demonstration on how to integrate hardware code, Protobuf, CAN, and Serial in your Arduino sketch, based on our [Firmware-Utilities](https://github.com/BinghamtonRover/Firmware-Utilities) library.
+The rest of this document will specify the structure and reasoning exactly, and the code can serve as a demonstration of following these instructions.

-## Overview

-Firmware code is written as Arduino sketches.
-An Arduino sketch is defined as a folder (say, `Demo`), with a `.ino` file of the same name (like `Demo/Demo.ino`).

-- **Specialized code**: Interfacing with hardware can be complex and might depend on several other libraries
-- **Protobuf**: Firmware has to interface with the Subsystems Pi.
-We use Protobuf to keep our data definitions in sync
-- **CAN bus**: To send and receive data, we use the CAN bus protocol.
+This example contains a sketch called `Demo`.
+Adapt the commands below to your firmware sketch's name.

-## Specialized code
+## Hardware code

 Often, hardware-specific code can get complex and unwieldly, and is better relegated to separate C++ files.
 The same is true for overly complex logic.
 Try to reserve the `.ino` file for high-level logic, and relegate the low-level implementation to other C++ files.
 The [Arduino sketch specification](https://arduino.github.io/arduino-cli/0.20/sketch-specification/#additional-code-files) states that all code inside your sketch's `src` folder (eg, `Demo/src`) are compiled, so we’ll put them there and `#include` them later.
 For example, say you're writing code for the EA team – you might want a `MethaneSensor` class:

 ```cpp
 // Demo/src/BURT_methane.h
 #include <Arduino.h>  // needed for Arduino code, like Serial